The following publications are available for purchase in the online SI-Shop.

 H. B. Wheatley’s books

 To celebrate the centenary in 2002 of Henry B. Wheatley’s book How to make an index, a limited run of facsimile editions of both this book and his earlier work What is an index? were published by the Society of Indexers.
 Wheatley was the first secretary and a prime mover behind the Index Society, founded in 1877 and the Wheatley Medal was named in his honour.
 The Index Society eventually merged with the British Record Society which now has no direct links with the Society of Indexers.
-Both books are available for purchase in the online SI-Shop.
+They are available for purchase either individually or both books at a special offer rate in the online SI-Shop.